fedi-e2ee/public-key-directory-specification/Specification.md

 Transparency Log.

 In the middle layer, you have the Protocol Message Signatures.
 These are generated client-side by the end users.
-The signed bundles are then optionally HPKE-encrypted to the Directory's encapsulation key.
+The signed bundles are then HPKE-encrypted to the Directory's encapsulation key.
 This ciphertext is then passed to the Instance.
 If the user has permission to send messages to the Directory, the Instance will pass it on with a valid HTTP Message Signature attached to the blob.

-Instances **SHOULD** reject plaintext `BurnDown` messages from being signed and passed onto the server and provide a specific mechanism for moderators to use for account recovery.
+Instances **SHOULD** reject plaintext messages from being signed and passed onto the server and provide a specific mechanism for moderators to use for account recovery (which will use the [BurnDown API](#post-apiburndown).

 At the bottom layer, each leaf on the Merkle Tree consists of [three components](#tlog-integration), including a signature (generated by the Directory) of the Protocol Message.
 This allows third parties to ensure each leaf on the